-No. Lender Borrower Financial Statement Account Related Party Highest Balance for the Period Ending Balance Actual Amount Borrowed Interest Rate (%) Nature of Financing Business Transacti on Amount Reasons for Short-term Financing Allowance for Impairment Loss Coll Item ateral Value Financing Limit for Each Borrower (Note 1) Aggregate Financing Limit (Note 1) 6 Joint Success Enterprises Limited Walsin (Nanjing) Development Co., Ltd. Other receivables \$ 858,614 (US\$ 26,480) · · \$ - (US\$ -) - Operating capital \$ - Operating capital \$ - 1 \$ - \$ 56,324,126 \$ 56,324,126
+N 0.
+Lender Borrower Financial Statement Account Related Party Highest Balance for the Period Ending Balance Actual Amount Borrowed Interest Rate (%) Nature of Financing Business Transaction Amount Reasons for Short-term Financing Allowance for Impairment Loss Collateral Value Financing Limit for Each Borrower (Note 1) Aggregate Financing Limit (Note 1) 6 5 J oint Success Enterprises Limited Walsin (Nanjing) Development Co., Ltd. Other receivables Yes \$ 858,614 (US\$ 26,480) \$ - (US\$ -) - Operating capital \$ - Operating capital \$ - - \$ - \$ 56,324,126 \$ 56,324,126

-- 1. According to the financing regulations provided by Joint Success Enterprises Limited, the total limit on the amount of the financing provided to WCL or a oversea subsidiary whose equity is 100%-owned, directly or indirectly by WLC, cannot exceed 40% of the parent company as presented in the consolidated financial statements of Walsin Lihwa Corporation.
+- 1. According to the financing regulations provided by Joint Success Enterprises Limited, the total limit on the amount of the financing provided to WCL or a oversea subsidiary whose equity is 100%-owned, directly or indirectly by WLC, cannot exceed 40% of the parent company's equity as presented in the consolidated financial statements of Walsin Lihwa Corporation.
 The limit on the amount of financing provided to a subsidiary whose equity is less than 100%-owned, directly or indirectly by WLC, cannot exceed 40% of the parent company's equity as presented in the parent company's latest consolidated financial statements.
-If the financing is a one-time funding, the amount for an individual loan shall not exceed 40% of the parent company's latest consolidated financial statements. - a.
+If it is a revolving fund, the amount for an individual loan shall not exceed 40% of the parent company's equity in the parent company's latest consolidated financial statements.
+If it is a revolving fund, the amount for an individual loan shall not exceed 10% of the parent company's latest consolidated financial statements. - a.
 The limit on the amount of financing provided to a single enterprise was as follows:

-Walsin (Nanjing) Development Co., Ltd. = $140,810,315 \times 40\% = 56,324,126$
+Walsin (Nanjing) Development Co., Ltd. = $$140,810,315 \times 40\% = $56,324,126$